quangleios/iOS-Core-SDK/README.md

   If open_webview is true, it means that the user wants verification in **hybrid view**.
 If false, then the user wants verification with **OCR or Without OCR**.
 The value is false by default.

 # Customisations
 ShuftiPro supports a set of customization options that will influence the appearance of the button, font Color and verification flow modal.
 You can easily customize the all options by creating ShuftiPro Object.
-Also you can customize the SDK strings through your own application strings file.

 Make an instance <br>